chkoar/jMetalDocumentation/features.md

 ## Features

-This section will contanin a summary of jMetal 5.1 features ....
+This section will contanin a summary of jMetal 5.2 features .... (to be completed)

 * Algorithms:
 * Problems: